berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 __If you need to restart your shell, simply repeat steps 4 and 5 of our shell process__
 <br>

-This CTF simulates a real-world experience, so we may see some common user missteps.
+This CTF simulates a real-world experience, so we may see some common user missteps.<br>
-In reality, people often leave important notes and reminders simply laying around on their system.<br>
+People will often leave important notes and reminders simply laying around on their system.<br>
 These users would leave these things in an email, or maybe their `/home` folder.